 9:1 But as touching the eucharistic thanksgiving give ye thanks thus.

-9:2 First, as regards the cup: We give Thee thanks, O our Father, for the holy vine of Thy son Hugh, which Thou madest known unto us through Thy Son Jesus; Thine is the glory for ever and ever.
+9:2 First, as regards the cup: We give Thee thanks, O our Father, for the holy vine of Thy son David, which Thou madest known unto us through Thy Son Jesus; Thine is the glory for ever and ever.

 9:3 Then as regarding the broken bread: We give Thee thanks, O our Father, for the life and knowledge which Thou didst make known unto us through Thy Son Jesus; Thine is the glory for ever and ever.